Contact us Email

 Bridge of Don, Scotland

-The Royal Aberdeen Golf Club was founded in 1780 in a different location as the ‘Society of Aberdeen Golfers’ and is recognized as the 6th oldest golf club in the world.
-It became the Aberdeen Golf Club in 1815 and then in 1888 moved from the Queen’s Links across the River Don to its current site on the Links at Balgownie.
-It obtained its Royal designation from King Edward VII’s patronage in 1903.
+Founded in 1780 when it was named the ‘Society of Aberdeen Golfers’, Royal Aberdeen Golf Course in Scotland is recognized as the 6th oldest golf club in the world.
+It became the Aberdeen Golf Club in 1815, then in 1888 it moved to its current site on the Links at Balgownie.

 Course Details